sensedeep/onetable-migrate/README.md

 ### Local Migrations

 With local migrations, you keep your migration scripts locally on a development system and manage using the [OneTable CLI](https://www.npmjs.com/package/onetable-cli).
 The OneTable CLI includes this migration library internally and can manage migrations using AWS credentials.

+The migration scripts must be JavaScript.
+TypeScript is not yet supported for local scripts.
+When using remote migrations, you can use TypeScript.

 In this mode, DynamoDB I/O is performed from within the OneTable CLI process.
 This means I/O travels to and from the system hosting the OneTable CLI process.
 This works well for local development databases and smaller remote databases.